Aetopia/Lunar-Client-Lite-Launcher/README.md

 <b>Make sure that you enclose your custom JVM Arguments entered within LC Lite with double quotes or else your custom JVM Arguments won't be detected correctly by LC Lite.</b>
 To save your custom JVM Arguments, you must at least launch LC once via LC Lite to save them.

-5. Within the `Game Options` Section, you can enable the `OptiFine Patcher`.
-Enabling this option will patch your optifine settings, everytime you use LC Lite.
-You can use this option to keep your optifine settings tidy, everytime you switch versions.
-6. You can also configure the OptiFine Patcher.
+5. You can also configure the OptiFine Patcher.

 Click on the `✎` Button.
 If you have `Notepad++ x64` or `Notepad++ x86` then `patcher.cmd` will open in `Notepad++` else `patcher.cmd` will open in Notepad.